 2. Online Surveys

 Only have a few minutes?
 Online surveys are the perfect way to make a little extra pocket cash when you have a few minutes of downtime.
 While you’re not going to get rich completing surveys — you can do them any time of the day or night.
-I often complete surveys when I’m waiting for an appointment or have a few minutes to spare.
-When you’re choosing surveys to participate in, be sure to look at the time investment versus the payout — you don’t want to spend 30 minutes on a survey that only pays 10 cents!
+I often complete surveys while waiting for an appointment or have a few minutes to spare.

 3. Blogging